Bank of England set to stay split on QE after inflation jump

 Interest rate futures price in the BoE’s main interest rate rising to 0.25% from its current 0.1% by June 2022, a turnaround from early 2021 when the BoE was viewed as more likely to cut rates below zero.

-But most economists polled by Reuters still expect the BoE to start raising rates only in 2023. read more
+But most economists polled here by Reuters still expect the BoE to start raising rates only in 2023.

 FAST GROWTH